Reducing the health risks to residents and tourists in Puerto Vallarta, Jalisco, Mexico

 Twenty other diseases are attributed to cats and 70% of human diseases come from animals.

 Testing in rivers and beaches where humans recreationally swim and bathe should be done on a regular basis.

 The number of uncontained, unleashed cats and dogs magnifies the problem, on streets and beaches making all areas unsafe for an unsuspecting tourist or resident of our beautiful city.

-Dogs, in the presence of so many cats, are also carriers.
-The dogs that use our beaches are spreading the toxoplasmosis into a hospitable host, waiting for a visitor to come to play in the sand through contact with a cats urine.
+Pets that use our beaches are spreading the toxoplasmosis into a hospitable environment, waiting for a visitor to come to play in the sand through contact with a cats urine.